awsdocs/amazon-elasticache-docs/doc_source/memcache/AutoDiscovery.Using.md

 The source code for the ElastiCache Cluster Client for Java is available at [https://github\.com/amazonwebservices/aws\-elasticache\-cluster\-client\-memcached\-for\-java](https://github.com/amazonwebservices/aws-elasticache-cluster-client-memcached-for-java)\.
 This library is based on the popular Spymemcached client\.
 The ElastiCache Cluster Client is released under the Amazon Software License [https://aws\.amazon\.com/asl](https://aws.amazon.com/asl)\.
 You are free to modify the source code as you see fit\.
 You can even incorporate the code into other open source Memcached libraries, or into your own client code\.

 **Note**
 To use the ElastiCache Cluster Client for PHP, you will first need to install it on your Amazon EC2 instance\.
-For more information, see [Installing the ElastiCache Cluster Client for PHP](Appendix.PHPAutoDiscoverySetup.md)\.
+For more information, see [Installing the ElastiCache cluster client for PHP](Appendix.PHPAutoDiscoverySetup.md)\.
 To use the ElastiCache Cluster Client for \.NET, you will first need to install it on your Amazon EC2 instance\.
-For more information, see [Installing the ElastiCache Cluster Client for \.NET](Appendix.DotNETAutoDiscoverySetup.md)\.
+For more information, see [Installing the ElastiCache cluster client for \.NET](Appendix.DotNETAutoDiscoverySetup.md)\.

 ## Step 3: Modify Your Application Program<a name="AutoDiscovery.Using.ModifyApp"></a>